Who needs to apply?

 Storm Water Permits during Construction

 An NPDES Construction Storm Water General Permit – Notice of Intent (CSW-NOI) is needed if construction disturbs over one acre of land.
-The Notice of Intent must be received by the NDEQ at least seven days in advance of starting land grading and clearing activities.
+The Notice of Intent must be received by the NDEE at least seven days in advance of starting land grading and clearing activities.
 Development of a Storm Water Pollution Prevention Plan that addresses erosion and sediment control is a primary condition of this permit.

 The NPDES Construction Storm Water online permit application process is available on this website, NPDES Permit for Storm Water Discharges from Construction Sites.
 All applicable application information is included in the online application.